-The Natchez massacre of 1729 was the culmination of failed French colonial diplomacy with the Natchez Indian tribe.
+The Natchez massacre of 1729 was the culmination of failed French colonial diplomacy with the Natchez Indians.

-The Natchez revolt of 1729 was the culmination of failed French diplomacy with the Natchez Indian tribe that lived in several villages near present-day Natchez, Mississippi.
-At the beginning of the eighteenth century, French administrators of the Louisiana Colony found the powerful tribe to be friendly and open to sharing land for trade purposes.
+The Natchez revolt of 1729 was the culmination of failed French diplomacy with the Natchez Indians that lived in several villages near present-day Natchez, Mississippi.
+At the beginning of the eighteenth century, French administrators of the Louisiana colony found the powerful tribe to be friendly and open to sharing land for trade purposes.
 However, after a few years that included a series of diplomatic missteps, the French, in efforts to develop agriculture, pressured the Natchez to forfeit their lands and threatened to drive them off.
-The Indians responded with a massacre that led to the deaths of more than two hundred settlers and soldiers, as well as the end of the Natchez nation.
+The Natchez responded with a massacre that led to the deaths of more than two hundred settlers and soldiers, as well as the end of the Natchez nation.

 A contemporary account describes the scene:

 Most reports list those killed as 144 men, 35 women, and 56 children.
-Other French women and children, along with slaves, were captured, and a few managed to escape.
-Speculation persists as to the active role of slaves in the affair as well as the collusion of other minor Indian tribes in the region.
+Other French women and children, along with enslaved Africans, were captured, and a few managed to escape.
+Speculation persists as to the active role of enslaved Africans in the affair as well as the collusion of other minor indigenous tribes in the region.
 Small scuffles that resulted in more deaths occurred in the weeks following the massacre.